Luscattor/Houdini_IGN_Elevation_Importer/README.md

 ## Contact

-For professional support and studio integration, please contact [your-email@domain.com]
+For professional support and studio integration, please contact [alexandre.laroumet@gmail.com]

 ---

 *This tool is designed for professional VFX and game development workflows.
-Not affiliated with IGN or SideFX.* test
+Not affiliated with IGN or SideFX.*